NadavElyakim27/DL_Final_Project/README.md

 ## Introduction

 In this assignment I implemented generative text model with a deep multilayer RNN network based on GRU from **scratch** .
 The GRU was trained on a corpus of Shakespeare books and then I generate my own work ;).
+Got accuracy of 63% on test set

 ## General Guidelines